About this section

 !!! hint

-It may be convenient to have a documentation starting page in the project's root directory.
+It may be convenient to have a starting page in the project's root directory.

-- the `doc` directory along with the file `doc0.html` contain the whole project's HTML
+- the `doc` directory along with the `doc0.html` file contains the whole project's HTML

-This directory may be used and distributed autonomously (with additional file `doc0.html`
+This directory may be used and shipped autonomously (with additional `doc0.html` file

 if it's used).